 - To oversee the conduct of all players, managers, coaches, umpires in the game; - 4.
 To have the authority to disqualify any player, coach, manager, or substitute for objecting to the decisions of an umpire, for unsportsmanlike conduct or language, or for any of the reasons enumerated in these Playing Rules, and to eject such disqualified person from the playing field. - 5.
-To have the sole ability to judge as to whether and when play shall be suspended during a game because of inclement weather conditions or the unfit condition of the playing field; as to whether and when play shall be resumed after such suspension; and as to whether and when a game shall be terminated after such suspension.
+To have the ability to judge as to whether and when play shall be suspended during a game because of inclement weather conditions or the unfit condition of the playing field; as to whether and when play shall be resumed after such suspension; and as to whether and when a game shall be terminated after such suspension.
 Said game coordinator shall not call the game until at least 30 minutes after play was suspended.
-The Game Coordinator may continue suspension as long as there is any chance to resume play. - Pre-game Practice, Field Preparation, and Post Game Cleanup. - Practice times on the fields before all games shall be as follows if time permits: - The visiting team shall take infield practice for 5 minutes beginning 20 minutes before game time.
+The Game Coordinator may continue suspension as long as there is any chance to resume play. - Pre-game Practice, Field Preparation, and Post Game Cleanup. - Practice times on the fields before all games shall be as follows if time permits: - a.
+The visiting team shall take infield practice for 5 minutes beginning 20 minutes before game time.
 The home team shall take infield practice for 5 minutes beginning 15 minutes before game time. - The playing field shall be cleared 10 minutes prior to game time for field preparation. - c.
 Batting practice is not permitted on any of the playing fields.
 Batting cages are available for use by teams playing on Yankee, Wrigley, Ebbets, and Fenway (Burke School) fields only.
 When no games are scheduled on these fields, the batting cages will be available for use by all levels of play. - d.
 Teams conducting pre-game warmups shall not interfere with any game which is in progress.
-This includes warming up (throwing) in areas close to on-going games, such as the outfield area of Three Rivers.
 Additionally, no team practice or individuals shall use any open area, batting cage, or bullpen in such a way as to interfere or limit a team who is either warming up in accordance with approved procedures, or is in the process of playing a game.
 Teams and other individuals are allowed to use batting cages, bullpens, and open areas on a not to interfere basis.

-Number of bats in motion at one time In order to provide a safe environment for all of our players, the following guidelines should be used during team activities that involve swinding of bats:
+Number of bats in motion at one time In order to provide a safe environment for all of our players, the following guidelines should be used during team activities that involve swinging of bats: